 Google presents a SERP feature called the Local 3-Pack for location-specific queries like door repair near me or window repair near me.
 The 3-Pack showcases three Google Business Profiles that meet the searcher’s need based on relevance, prominence, and proximity.

 Local SEO for window and door businesses stems from the Google Business Profile.
 You cannot even rank in the Map Pack without a GBP so claiming and optimizing your profile is essential.

-Once you claim your Google Business Profile, it is crucial to optimize it with accurate contact information, high-quality images, and a link to your primary website.
+Once you claim your Google Business Profile, optimizing it with accurate contact information, high-quality images, and a link to your primary website is crucial.
 You can even add FAQ answers and publish Google Posts.